 - Let go of the mess in your house.
-Accept that you don’t have a tidy house right now but you will someday.
+Accept that you don’t have a tidy house right now and that you will someday.
 If trying to keep it tidy is stressing you out, stop trying to tidy it.

 - Don’t sweat the small stuff.
 Easier said than done, but ask yourself what small things you could just let go of.

 - Relax into the season in your part of the world.
 If it’s summer, embrace the sunshine and go dip your toes in a river.
 If it’s autumn, enjoy a peaceful walk in the crunchy leaver.
 For winter, ask friends and family to bring over mulled drinks and mince pies.
-If it’s spring, well springtime is traditionally the time of birth and rebirth.
+If it’s spring, the springtime is traditionally the time of birth and rebirth so this season is perfect for you.
 Get out in nature and try to connect with the new life springing up all around you.